clydin/angular/packages/forms/signals/examples/15-accessible-styled-forms.md

 - **`[class.invalid]`:** A class binding that applies a CSS class to an element when a condition is true.
 Here, it's used to style an input based on its validity.
 - **`touched` signal:** A signal on the `FieldState` that becomes `true` when the user has interacted with and then left the form control.
 This is useful for showing errors only after the user has had a chance to enter a value.
 - **`aria-describedby`:** An accessibility attribute that links a form control to the element that describes it, such as an error message.
 This allows screen readers to announce the error when the user focuses on the invalid input.
-- **`aria-invalid`:** An accessibility attribute that tells screen readers whether an input is currently in an invalid state.
+- **`submit()`:** An async helper function that manages the form's submission state and should be called from the submit event handler.

 ## Example Files